Our Orchard

 Goji Berry

 Bees play an important role in pollinating plants, including many food crops.
-Pollination by bees allows for efficient plant reproduction and guarantees biodiversity of local ecosystems.
-Bees also act as a great educational tool to teach the public about food systems and the environment around them.
+Pollination by bees allows for efficient plant reproduction and guarantees biodiversity in local ecosystems.
+Keeping bees also functions as a useful educational tool to teach the public about food systems and the environment around them.

 Our bees are currently cared for by our staff members.
 We adhere to the principles of natural beekeeping, meaning that our bee care practices prioritize the health of our hives over honey production.

-To keep the park’s hives happy and busy in the summer, we have various bee-attracting native plants around the property, such as yarrow, Common Sunflower, rabbitbrush, and Rocky Mountain Bee Plant in addition to our many annual flowering plants.
+To keep the park’s hives happy and busy in the summer, we have various pollinator-friendly native plants around the property, such as Yarrow, Common Sunflower, Rabbitbrush, and Rocky Mountain Bee Plant in addition to our many annual flowers.
 In the fall, we prepare the bees for winter hibernation by placing cold protection over the hive.
 By springtime, they are active again and buzz around the park to pollinate all summer long.

-If you are interested in becoming an orchard volunteer (involves tree watering & pruning and/or beekeeping tasks) or if you want to lead a workshop about a topic specific to the orchard, please contact our Farm Park Director, Dan Perez, at dan@riograndefarmpark.org.
+If you are interested in becoming an orchard volunteer (involves tree care and/or beekeeping tasks) or if you want to lead a workshop about a topic specific to the orchard, please contact the Farm Park Director, Dan Perez (at dan@riograndefarmpark.org).